 Helps relieve constipation

 Collagen binds with water in the intestinal tract protecting the colon from absorbing too much of it which in turn leads to faster transit time and easier elimination.

 Though collagen plays a crucial role in gut healing, it's important to highlight just how powerful and important collagen is in other ways:

 Other benefits of collagen:

-    Hormone balance: When we consume large amounts of meat or undergo excessive stress, the amino acids cysteine and tryptophan are released into the blood stream leading to suppressed thyroid function.
-“Excess tryptophan triggers inflammatory conditions, such as allergies, asthma, edema, acne, and arthritis.
+When we consume large amounts of meat or undergo excessive stress, the amino acids cysteine and tryptophan are released into the bloodstream leading to suppressed thyroid function.
+"Excess tryptophan triggers inflammatory conditions, such as allergies, asthma, edema, acne, and arthritis.
 In excess, tryptophan also decreases immune functioning and leads to premature aging.
-Adding collagen hyrolysate to the diet helps to even out the absorption of cysteine and tryptophan by releasing the amino acids glycine, proline, and alanine.”
+Adding collagen hydrolysate to the diet helps to even out the absorption of cysteine and tryptophan by releasing the amino acids glycine, proline, and alanine."

 One of the best ways of obtaining collagen is by consuming bone broth on a regular basis.
 You can purchase bone broth here or make your own.
 And if bone broth is not your thing, you can always buy collagen peptides.

 How can you use collagen?